-A decoder is a device used at a remote location for receiving and displaying video content that has been encoded, compressed, and saved to the cloud by an encoder.
+A decoder is a device used at a remote location for receiving and displaying video content that has been encoded, compressed, and saved by an encoder.
 Decoders access the saved video content from the cloud and send it to whatever output device you have connected.
 Resi’s decoders also offer a number of tools that can be utilized to give you more control over how your content is shown.
-This includes adding a text overlay, fade to black, and the ability to use cues.
+This includes adding a text overlay, fade-to-black, and the ability to use cues.

 Resi’s decoders are also designed to mitigate streaming interruptions and buffering, even when connected to an unreliable network, through the resilient streaming protocol (RSP) used by our encoders.
 You can learn more about the models of decoders we have by reading our decoder product page.

 What Do I Need to Use a Decoder?

 Once your remote host site is set up with an encoder, a receiving venue can be set up with a decoder for playback at a separate physical location.
 You will need a few additional items in order to use your decoder, either for production or monitoring:

 - An HDMI, DVI, or Display port cable